redandbluefi/wp-native-dashboard/readme.txt

 1. Navigate to your Dashboard and enjoy status informations

 == Changelog ==

+= Version 1.3.10 =
+* bugfix: ajax based login plugins (sidebar logins) did not work as expected
+* bugfix: admin bar translations was broken, if WordPress is installed at sub folder
+* bugfix: flag for en_GB provided
+* feature: added 299 locales to ensure full support

+= Version 1.3.9 =
+* bugfix: using SSL either forced or fully did produce a mixed mode admin page delivery
+* bugfix: translation of frontend admin bar now works with any type of extension (includes debug-bar plugin).
+* feature: added plugin help screen for WordPress >= 3.3
+* feature: additional option to remove locale abbreviation brackets
+* feature: new option for using login language selector within your own login plugins/widgets (see help screen)

 = Version 1.3.8 =
 * bugfix: build in language "en_US" could not longer be selected, if WPLANG explicitely defined.